2022 Florida Amendment 1

 2022 Florida Amendment 1 was a proposed amendment to the Florida Constitution, which failed on November 8, 2022.
-Through a statewide referendum, the amendment achieved only 57.26% support among voters in the U.S. state of Florida, short of the 60% majority required by state law.
+Through a statewide referendum, the amendment achieved only 57.26% support among voters in the U.S. state of Florida, short of the 60% majority required by state law, although only slightly lower than the 2006 vote which implemented the 60% requirement.
 Had the amendment passed, it would have granted state lawmakers the power to change property tax rules regarding flood resistance.